Which colour temperature?

 Here are the main three colour temperatures used in modern day LED lights such as retrofit LED light bulb lamps and downlights:

-Clearer in appearance but still quite warm.
-This has become the 'new norm' for general lighting and is by far the most popular choice that we sell.
+Warm white 3000K - Clearer in appearance but still quite warm.
+This has become the ‘new norm’ for general lighting and is by far the most popular choice that we sell.
 Not too warm and not too cold.
+These two color temperatures, 2700K and 3000K, are often chosen for their warmth, which creates a comfortable and welcoming atmosphere in living rooms, bedrooms, and hospitality settings.

 When comparing colour temperatures, you won’t be able to fully appreciate the dramatic difference that each tone offers until a room is fully illuminated with one of them.
 Just testing a sample will give you an idea of the difference but until you’ve seen a room fully lit in one of the colours, only then will you truly understand the difference.